pmean/build-website/text/05/SampleSizeBinary.md

-I should have asked what [alpha level](www.childrensmercy.org/definitions/alpha.htm) he wanted to use, but everyone always says 0.05, so I didn\'t bother asking.
+I should have asked what [alpha level](www.childrensmercy.org/definitions/alpha.htm) he wanted to use, but everyone always says 0.05, so I didn't bother asking.

 Finally, I have always gotten in the habit of asking how many patients the researcher expects to accrue per year.
-I\'m glad I asked, because in this case, the researcher only sees 6-12 patients per year who would be candidates for one of these two procedures.
+I'm glad I asked, because in this case, the researcher only sees 6-12 patients per year who would be candidates for one of these two procedures.